Safuwan Baharudin

-Muhammad Safuwan bin Baharudin (born 22 September 1991) is a Singaporean professional footballer who plays as a defender for Malaysia Super League club Negeri Sembilan and Singapore national team.
-He is known for his powerful headers.
+Muhammad Safuwan bin Baharudin (born 22 September 1991) is a Singaporean professional footballer who plays either as a centre-back or a defensive-midfielder for Singapore Premier League club Lion City Sailors, on loan from Malaysia Super League club Selangor, and the Singapore national team.
+He is known for his aerial ability, powerful headers and defensive prowess.

-Starting off his professional career as a centre-back, Safuwan's attributes and versatility also allow him to play as a midfielder or forward when required.
+Starting off his professional career as a centre-back, Safuwan's attributes and versatility also allow him to play as a right-back or defensive-midfielder when required.

 Club career

 Early years

 Safuwan started out playing as a striker during his Institute of Technical Education years and subsequently as a midfielder at the National Football Academy (NFA).
 Salim Moin, his NFA Under-17 coach, was credited with switching him to the centre-back position he currently plays in.

 Young Lions

 Safuwan began his professional football career with S.League club Young Lions in July 2009, after he was promoted from the National Football Academy Under-18s.

 Safuwan was one of the Young Lions players that got involved in an on-pitch fight with several Beijing Guoan Talent players in their S.League match on 7 September 2010.
 He was charged by the FAS for gross misconduct and bringing the game into disrepute, and was fined S$2,000 for his part in the brawl.